LETS stands for Local Exchange Trading Scheme. Put simply

 that they do have something to offer, so it encourages mutual support,

 rather than one-way volunteering.
 Whether they have skills or not, each

-examples are, shopping, lifting, cooking, cleaning, houseminding, lending
+a few examples are: shopping, cooking, cleaning, houseminding, transport,

 News & Events.